mattraabe/mattraabe/README.md

 </p>

 ## About me
-Although I lack professional experience with IT oriented roles, my passion for learning and supporting others is ever-growing and strengthens with every valuable opportunity that I experience.
-Similarly, I continuously reflect on my successes, failures, strengths, and weaknesses, further improving my ability to learn and adapt.
+Although I lack the qualifications that are traditionally obtained by attending university, my passion for learning and developing my skills is ever-growing and strengthens with every opportunity.
+Additionally, continous reflection upon my successes, failures, strengths, and weaknesses, further improves my ability.

-I'm always looking for new and exciting ways to innovate and automate.

 ## My primary interests are:
-* Statistics (Data analysis, extraction and visualisation)
+* Data Analytics
-* Network Management and Development
+* Network Management (Security and Development)
 * Self-Hosting